To learn why a business plan will always save your a$$, let’s first go on a holiday! Read on…

 - What’s a business plan?

 Think about this – there’s a lot of similarities between planning your business and planning your family (although I won’t insist on you writing down your family planning).
+Keeping this analogy in play – use this to have a think of why it’s so important to have a business plan for your home-based business.

 - Some people plan their families years in advance and the timing works out perfectly for the families and they grow precisely in line with their plans